mcgradymvp/fyp-gamkl/README.md

 ## Data Sets

-All the data sets in this project are download from https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/
+All the data sets in this project are downloaded from https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/